floweredscarf/su25/policies/index.md

 ### Lab Collaboration

 The entire point of labs is to learn, so we emphasize active learning and pair programming.
 For labs, you can work with anyone *in your lab section*, including sharing code.
-Each student is responsible for submitting to their own gradescope, however.
+However, each student is expected to write up their own solutions and submit to their own Gradescope.
+If you work with others, note who you collaborated with.
 If you decide to work alone, you are able to submit individually.

 ### Project Collaboration

-For both projects, they are designed for learning and evaluating your mastery of the course material.
+Projects are designed for learning and evaluating your mastery of the course material.
 As such, they are intended to be completed primarily **independently** of any other student, particularly when it comes to writing actual code.
-However, we do encourage collaborations through discussing high-level strategies, specific syntax issues, and solutions to bugs with other students. **You should never be in direct possession code that was not written entirely by you alone.**
+However, we do encourage collaboration through discussing high-level strategies, specific syntax issues, and solutions to bugs with other students. **You should never be in direct possession of code that was not written entirely by you alone.**

 For Project 2, we will allow, but not require partnerships.
 Details will be released in the project spec.

 Project 3 will be the only project where formal partnerships are required.
 Details related to partnerships will be released in the project spec.

 ### Exam Misconduct